Skytap quick start: Building your first environment

-A Skytap environment A set of virtual machines (VM) with one or more disks, one or more networks, and configuration settings and metadata.
+A Skytap environment An object that comprises one or more VMs, one or more networks, plus configuration settings and metadata.
 You can save the exact state of an environment as a read-only template.
 To learn more, see Skytap Cloud quick start: Building your first environment. contains a related set of virtual machines and networks.
 An environment can be as simple as one virtual machine (with one automatically-created virtual network), or it can be a complex application stack with multiple VMs and complex networking.

 In this tutorial, we’re going to create a working environment from a pre-built public template.
 Skytap includes a variety of public templates in your account to help you quickly create and explore environments.
 You can follow these same steps to create an environment from a template that has been shared with you.